ricardo-pc/Personal-Expenses-Cube/README.md

 ## About the Project
 To achieve my personal goal of starting a master’s degree in Data Science, I first needed to secure the financial stability that would make it possible.
-With this in mind, I created a personal project to monitor my spending and increase my savings.
+With this in mind, I developed a personal project to monitor my spending and increase my savings.

 After implementing this project for two years, I successfully raised my savings rate from 10% to 40%, bringing me closer to my goal.

 The core value of this project lies in consolidating all transactions from my various accounts into a unified source of truth.
-This integration has proven powerful, as it enables me to gain insights and identify areas where spending can be optimized.
-The project covers three financial institutions — BBVA, AMEX, and HeyBanco — including both debit and credit accounts.
+This integration has proven to be a powerful tool, enabling me to gain insights and identify areas where spending can be optimized.
+The project covers three financial institutions — BBVA, AMEX, and HeyBanco — across both debit and credit accounts.

 ## Features
-The project is desgined in the following way:
+The project is designed with the following structure:

 ### **Provision Layer**
-  - Prepares expense data into an unified single source of truth
+  - Prepares expense data into a unified single source of truth.
-  - One script per financial institution and credit/debit accounts
+  - Includes one script per financial institution and account type (debit or credit).
   - 📕 [AMEX - Provision Layer notebook](https://github.com/ricardo-pc/Personal-Expenses-Cube/blob/main/01%20Scripts/amex-tdc-script.ipynb)
   - 📕 [BBVA Debit - Provision Layer notebook](https://github.com/ricardo-pc/Personal-Expenses-Cube/blob/main/01%20Scripts/bbva-tdb-script.ipynb)
   - 📕 [BBVA Credit - Provision Layer notebook](https://github.com/ricardo-pc/Personal-Expenses-Cube/blob/main/01%20Scripts/bbva-tdc-script.ipynb)